Meet your therapist at Walls Counseling

 • Kaylee Burton Headshot

-Kaylee (she/her) is working towards her Master’s degree in Clinical Mental Health at Colorado Christian University.
+Kaylee (she/her) is a Licensed Professional Counselor Candidate with a Master’s degree in Clinical Mental Health from Colorado Christian University.
 She has experience in the mental health field working with children, adolescents, and adults in a variety of settings to promote personal growth and healing.
-She has a passion for working with all ages with a focus of how your past may be affecting your current life choices.
+She has a passion for working with all ages, with a focus on how your past may be affecting your current life choices.

 Our Interns